SS Eurana: Sinking

 Together with 34 other cargo vessels, Alamar departed Hvalfjord on 21 May as part of convoy PQ-16.
 The vessel carried 6,762 tons of military cargo consisting of munitions, tanks, fuel, trucks and foodstuffs for the Red Army.
 She was under command of Captain Nystrom, had a crew of thirty six, and carried nine Navy gunners.
 Two days later the convoy was joined by its escorts.
 At approximately 19:00 on 23 May the convoy was spotted by a German reconnaissance plane at approximate position 67°0′N 11°30′W. During the night of 23–24 May thick fog resulted in the convoy inadvertently separating into two groups, which were able to rejoin by the following night.
 At about 06:35 on 25 May, a Focke-Wulf Condor reconnaissance plane began shadowing the convoy.
-Later that evening the convoy was attacked unsuccessfully for the first time by a group of seven He-111 torpedo bombers from Luftwaffe bomber wing KG 30 and six Ju-88 long range bombers from KG 26.
+Later that evening the convoy was attacked unsuccessfully for the first time by a group of seven Heinkel He 111 torpedo bombers from Luftwaffe bomber wing KG 30 and six Junkers Ju 88 long range bombers from KG 26.
 Two more unsuccessful air attacks followed during the night of 25 May and the evening of 26 May.
 At about 03:20 on 27 May, the convoy weathered a third unsuccessful attack, after which it altered its course to the southeast to avoid pack ice.
 At about 11:10, the convoy came under a massive attack, mostly by Ju-88 dive bombers.
 At about 13:10 Alamar was hit on aft-deck by two bombs in quick succession setting the ship and her cargo on fire.
 Alamar started to take on water and soon developed a starboard list, forcing hasty but successful evacuation.
 20–25 minutes later, Alamar was scuttled by a British submarine.
 The crew was picked up by HMS Starwort HMS Trident and HMS St. Elsten approximately twelve hours later and were safely landed at Murmansk on 30 May 1942.

 The survivors from Alamar sailed from Murmansk for New York aboard another Calmar vessel, SS Massmar, in Convoy QP 13.
 On 5 July 1942, while travelling in stormy weather with poor visibility, an escort and six merchant vessels including Massmar mistakenly entered the Northern Barrage minefield SN72, laid at the entrance to the Denmark Strait.
 Massmar hit two mines near her #4 and #5 holds, forcing the passengers and crew to abandon ship in three lifeboats and three rafts.
 Soon after, two lifeboats capsized including one with sixty men on board.
 French corvette Roselys picked up the survivors after about thirty minutes.
 Twenty-two crewmen and four gunners from Alamar as well as seventeen crewmembers and five gunners from Massmar died from drowning and exposure.
-All the survivors, including twenty-three from Alamar, were landed in Reykjavik.
+All the survivors, including twenty-three from Alamar, were landed in Reykjavík.